rfs-hybrid-42-piscine/Shell-01/README.md

 ## 💡 Description
 **Shell 01** is the second module of the C Piscine @ 42.
 While Shell 00 focused on basic terminal survival, this module dives deep into data manipulation, filtering, and shell scripting.

 The primary goal of this project is to master the concept of the **Unix Pipeline (`|`)**, allowing the output of one command to be seamlessly passed as the input to another.
-It covers environment variables, complex file searching, string translation, and mathematical operations across custom numerical bases.
+It covers environment variables, complex file searching, string translation, regular expressions, and mathematical operations across custom numerical bases.

 ---